A scalable Bayesian double machine learning framework, with application to racial disproportionality assessment: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{data} describes the motivating dataset used in this paper.
 In Section \ref{sec:stat}, we articulate the causal question for the study and define the associated causal estimand.
 In addition, we review the estimation procedure of partially linear regression, and introduce the notion of approximating Bayesian formulations and how to perform inference via the Neyman moment equation.
 We verify the validity of the proposed posterior inference in the spirit of \cite{monahan1992proper} in Section \ref{sec:valid}.
-Section \ref{sec:sim} shows some simulation examples which compare the proposed method with some other frequentist and Bayesian approaches, following with Stop and Search data analysis in Section \ref{sec:app}.
+Section \ref{sec:sim} shows some simulation examples which compare the proposed method with some other frequentist and Bayesian approaches, following with stop and search data analysis in Section \ref{sec:app}.
 Finally, Section \ref{sec:dis} presents some concluding remarks and future research directions.